psychhim/KickestEnd.nvim/README.md

 ## Neovim Custom Keymaps

-A collection of custom keymaps for Neovim aimed at improving productivity, navigation, and clipboard management.
-These keymaps are written in Lua for Neovim ≥0.7 and include enhanced visual/normal mode operations, smart buffer/file handling, and more.
+A collection of custom keymaps for Neovim aimed at improving buffer handling, navigation and clipboard management.
+These keymaps are written in Lua for Neovim ≥0.7 and include enhanced smart buffer/file handling and more.

 ---